Risk Assessment QGIS Plugin#

 Introduction & Purpose#

 In the context of the Forecast based Financing methodology the conduction of a robust risk assessment is a crucial step towards the development of an Early Action Protocol.
 A risk analysis serves to understand what kinds of disaster impacts can be expected from a particular type of hazard and to identify who and what is exposed and vulnerable to this hazard and why.
 By overlaying the information on exposure, vulnerability and lack of coping capacity, it will become clear which areas are predicted to be most severely impacted.
 These areas can then be targeted as priority areas for early action to ensure the most at-risk communities receive assistance before the event happens.
 The collection and processing of this information varies throughout different contexts but the calculation scheme to combine the information to a risk score remains consistent.
 At HeiGIT we have developed a risk assessment workflow that is applicable across different countries and disaster contexts.
 To make the process more user-friendly, we have chosen to convert it into a QGIS Plugin.
 This makes it more accessible and easier to use, especially for individuals with limited technical knowledge.
-The plugin automatically calculates the risk based on the exposure, susceptibility and coping capacity indicators entered by the user.
-Hereby the user cannot only assign different weights and directions to the indicators but also receive different population measures based on worldpop data (sex and age structures) and offset them against chosen indicators.
+The plugin automatically calculates the risk based on the exposure, vulnerability and coping capacity indicators entered by the user.

 Requirements & Installation#